Our Guide to Email Marketing Mastery: Why Email Marketing?

 Why Email Marketing?

-While social networks are saturated with messages, we subconsciously consider our inbox as a place of solace, where the only messages available are ones that we’ve already given the thumbs up.
+While social networks are oversaturated with messages, we subconsciously consider our email inbox as a place of solace, where most of the messages we see are ones that we’ve already given the thumbs up.

-For the right people, especially small and medium sized businesses, email marketing should be an integral part of any digital marketing strategy.
-But to master it and achieve your goals, campaigns need to venture beyond the point of build – deliver – repeat.
+Businesses of all sizes can benefit from email marketing as part of their digital marketing strategy, if suitable for their audience/consumer base.
+But to master email marketing and achieve your goals, campaigns need to venture beyond the point of building, delivering, repeat.
 That’s why we created our guide to email marketing mastery – to give you a better grasp of the finer details and help you tap into your business’s potential…

-In this series of articles we will be looking at why you should consider adopting an email marketing strategy, how to sufficiently (and legally!) build a database of recipients, how to build a killer email template and how to analyse your results in order to constantly improve.
-This first article gives you an idea of what you should do before you begin and focuses on answering the question; why email marketing?
+In this series of articles, we’re looking into why you should consider adopting an email marketing strategy, how to properly build a database of recipients, how to build a killer email, and how to analyse your results to constantly improve.
+This first article gives you an idea of what you should do before you begin and focuses on answering the question: why email marketing?

 Before you begin…